closb/datascience-test-examples/README.md

 The examples are not exhaustive, and are not complete in some cases.
 I will be adding more as I find them.
 More importantly it is imperative that we understand our roles as "developers" makes it clear that we must continue to "develop" our skills and knowledge.

 That said, I have yet to meet an expert in any field that will tell you that they have stopped learning new things.
 For mastery is a journey, never a destination.

+### Disclaimer

+The examples provided here are taken from practice test, there are no garauntees that you will see these same questions on your specific interview.
+However, concepts are the same, which means if you learn the concepts, you should be able to apply them to any question.